ShivaniPaithane/The-Spark-Foundation-TASK-3/README.md

 # Payment-Gateway-Integration
 Shivani Paithane

 Payment Gateway Integration has implemented with HTML,CSS and JavaScript.

 For payment gateway,Razorpay is used.

-For demo card use

-Card No:- 4111 1111 1111 1111

-cvv:- Any

-Validity:- Any